MatDagommer/molecular-dynamics/README.md

 # molecular-dynamics

+Welcome to my molecular dynamics computer project !
+It was realized at ESPCI Paris under the supervision of Prof. Didier Cassereau.

-This is a molecular dynamics computer project.
-The final objective was to simulate moving molecules in a 2D plane using mechanics and conservation of momentum.
+The objective was to simulate moving molecules in a 2D plane using mechanics and conservation of momentum.

+The simulation is event-driven.

 ## Installation Instructions